ExpeditionExploration/openi2c-INA219/README.md

 npm run build
 ```

-or
+or optionally

 ```bash
 npm run bear-build
 ```

-[Bear](https://github.com/rizsotto/Bear) is a tool which generates the
+[Bear](https://github.com/rizsotto/Bear) generates `compile_commands.json`
-`compile_commands.json`-file.
-I didn't get clangd completions to work without
-it in this node-gyp project.
-If you need to install it, your distro's package
+for clangd-based autocompletions in this node-gyp project.
+You can install it
-manager likely has it.

-Node headers need to be available in one of the system include directories,
-such as `/usr/local/include/node`.
+by `sudo apt install bear`.

+## Running example

+After building you can run `npx ts-node src/example.ts` to run the example file.

 ## Tested boards

-So far I've only tried this on *Raspberry Pi 4B* using *Node v22.14.0*.
+This has been tested only on *Raspberry Pi 4B* using *Node v22.14.0*.